Do I need to make an appointment to have my pet spayed or neutered?

 Do you spay and neuter feral cats?

 Yes!
 The IHA Regional Spay/Neuter Clinic specializes in working with feral and free roaming cats and we offer special pricing for them.
-Please visit our Feral Cat page for more information on working with and scheduling feral and free roaming cats.
+Please visit our Community Cats page for more information on working with and scheduling feral and free roaming cats.

 How old does my pet have to be for spay/neuter surgery?

-Iowa Humane Alliance encourages early age spay and neuter and can perform surgery on animals that are least 8 weeks old and weigh at least 2 pounds (female rabbits must be 16 weeks old).
+Iowa Humane Alliance encourages early age spay and neuter and can perform surgery on animals that are least 8 weeks old and weigh at least 2 pounds (female rabbits must be 16 weeks old and males 12 weeks old).
 Puppies and kittens recover more quickly from surgery than do adult dogs and cats.
 In addition, sterilizing female puppies and kittens before they are 4 months old will assure that they will not have a first heat cycle.

 Is my pet too old to be spayed or neutered?

 Pets are never too old to have litters, and there are many benefits to spaying or neutering your older cat or dog.
 If your pet is over 8, we advise your pet have blood work done at your veterinarian’s office to make sure your pet is healthy enough for anesthesia.
-We take extra precautions with older cats and dogs to ensure that they do well with surgery.
-Older pets may take longer to get back to their normal routine.
+We take extra precautions with older cats and dogs to ensure that they do well with surgery, therefore some additional, but minor charges may be applied to your bill.
+Older pets may also take longer to get back to their normal routine.

 Why do you tattoo the pets you do surgery on?